 -Just last week I downloaded the free release of Eminem's somewhat-hard-to-find first album Invincible, and today Em's long awaited Relapse hit record stores, so I turned to my good chum and resident unassuming hip-hop expert Baby-K for his take on the new disc.
-Check the review after the jump
+Check the review after the jump.

 After a five year hiatus, Eminem drops “Relapse” today.
 This is the first of two albums by the artist to hit shelves this year.
-The second, titled “Relapse 2”, should drop in the fall or winter of this year.
+The second, titled “Relapse 2”, should drop in the fall or winter of this year.-Unlike his past CD's, “Relapse” is a more mature CD for Eminem.
+Sure the album is not without Eminem's classic shock value skits and lyrics, but overall it's a step forward for Marshall Mathers both lyrically, technically, and personally.

 -The album was originally scheduled to drop sometime before Christmas 2008.
 After going into the studio with Dr. Dre to work on some tracks together just before then, a task that was originally supposed to take a few days, Mathers And Dre ended up staying in the studio for six months, effectively delaying the release of “Relapse”.
 As a result of this extended studio stay, Eminem purportedly has now recorded around a hundred tracks with Dre.
 “Relapse” features fifteen tracks from these efforts and five skits.